 We flew direct from Kathmandu to Bangkok, and found a suitable guest house by about 9pm.
 I put all my gear in the room, then went out for a drink.
 I was sitting by myself at an outdoor restaurant close to the centre of the tourist area near Khao San Rd, when the table next to me struck up a conversation.
 There were two guys, an Australian, and a black African, as well as a girl who claimed to be a Malaysian.
 They seemed pleasant enough, and we chatted away for some time.
 I’d had two beers, I was tired, and felt like going back to the guest house, but they seemed to want to talk some more, so I bought another beer.
 At some stage, I went off to the toilet, came back and chatted some more, and that was the last clear memory I have until 12 noon the next day.
 I woke up in an unfamiliar hotel, 1 hour by taxi from my guest house.
 My wallet and good watch gone.
 I had just taken out cash from an ATM, and I had Australian and American dollars, as well as my credit cards and drivers license.
 All gone!
 I have vague memories of being in the taxi leaving, and thinking to myself ‘this is not good’, but I was unable to do anything about it.

 I woke up, with one hell of a headache, and still groggy, but nothing like a hangover.
 After finding my gear missing, I went downstairs and spoke to the receptionist to try to figure out what was going on.
 The hotel registration form was filled out by the girl, in Thai so she wasn’t Malaysian.
 I explained that I had no money, and he didn’t make me pay for the room, and paid for the taxi back to my guest house.
 This seemed a little strange to me.
 Maybe he was in on the scam.
 I spoke to a few others, and some people think that maybe the hoteliers want to play down the crime in the city because it is bad for business.
 I don’t know, and I guess I never will.
 I cancelled my credit cards, and went to the police.
 I had the business card from the hotel, and the hotel room.
 I gave the police the whole story, but they seemed to find some parts of my story amusing, and didn’t do anything to follow up on it.
 I don’t know why they wasted two hours taking a report.
 Maybe just for statistics!
 While I was giving the report, several others were there with missing wallets, cameras etc. I think the police thought I had a prostitute, and she cleaned me out.
 From all the stories I have read since, that is one of the most common crimes here.
 A guy takes a bar girl to his room, they have sex, he goes to sleep, she cleans him out.
 Some don’t even get that far.
 Often they get back to the room.
 He goes for a shower, comes out, and she is gone with everything.
-I have never paid for sex in my life, besides, I figure I only have to wait a little longer to earn my virginity badge back!
+I have never had sex outside a relationship in my life.
+In fact and I haven’t been in a relationship for so long, I figure I only have to wait a little longer to earn my virginity badge back!

-0246.
 One thing you will see plenty of in Thailand is the incredibly ornate Buddhist temples.
 They are more prolific that churches in Europe.
 The next few photos are the Grand palace in Bangkok.
-This place will take your breath away.
+This place took my breath away.
 Just as the Taj Mahal is stunning for its’ simplicity and elegance, the Grand Palace is stunning for being very ornate and intricate.
 An absolute ‘must-see’ in Bangkok.

 On leaving Bangkok, the first thing we noticed was how good the roads are.
 Wide, fast, safe, well marked.
 Lots of curves in the hills.
 It would be fun to have a big sports bike here, though much of Thailand is flat.
 It is only near Myanmar and Laos that you encounter hills, and even then, you rarely get above 400m.